Happy Land fire

-The Happy Land fire was an act of arson that killed 87 people on March 25, 1990.
-The 87 victims were trapped in the unlicensed Happy Land social club, located at 1959 Southern Boulevard in the West Farms section of the Bronx in New York City, United States.
+The Happy Land fire was an act of arson that killed 87 people on March 25, 1990, in the Bronx in New York City, United States.
+The 87 victims were trapped in the unlicensed Happy Land social club, located at 1959 Southern Boulevard in the West Farms section of the Bronx.
 Most of the victims were young Hondurans celebrating Carnival, many of them part of the Garifuna American community.
 Cuban refugee Julio González, whose former girlfriend was employed at the club, was arrested soon afterward and ultimately convicted of arson and murder.

-The fire was the deadliest in New York City since the Triangle Shirtwaist Factory fire, which coincidentally occurred on the same day in 1911, and the deadliest in American territory since the Dupont Plaza Hotel fire in Puerto Rico in 1986.
+The fire was the deadliest in New York City since the Triangle Shirtwaist Factory fire, which coincidentally occurred on the same day in 1911, and the deadliest in American territory since the Dupont Plaza Hotel fire in Puerto Rico in 1986 and the Winecoff Hotel fire in 1946.

 Background

+The building that housed Happy Land club was managed by Jay Weiss, the primary leaseholder, and Morris Jaffe.
+In 1987, Weiss and Jaffe's company, Little Peach Realty Inc., had leased the building space for seven years to the club owner, Elias Colon, who died in the fire.
+An eviction trial against Colon had been scheduled to start on March 28, 1990, three days after the fire.

-Before the blaze, Happy Land was ordered to close for building code violations in November of 1988.
+Before the blaze, Happy Land was ordered to close for building code violations in November 1988.
 Violations included lack of fire exits, alarms or sprinkler system.
 No follow-up by the fire department was documented.

 Julio González served three years in prison in Cuba during the 1970s for desertion from the Cuban Army.
 In 1980, he faked a criminal record as a drug dealer to help him gain passage in the Mariel boatlift.
 The boatlift landed in Florida; he then traveled to Wisconsin and Arkansas and eventually settled in New York, sponsored by the American Council for Nationalities in Manhattan.

 Six weeks before the fire, he split up with his girlfriend, Lydia Feliciano.
 Before that, González had lost his job at a lamp factory in Queens.
 At the time of the fire, he was two weeks behind on the rent of his room, and the owner of the boarding house where he was staying said of him: "From what I know, he was down to his last hope."